mpenet/hirundo/README.md

 multimethod at runtime and add/modify whatever you want if you need anything extra we don't provide (yet).

-You can also configure the server via an application.yml file in the resources (tbd).

 ## Installation

 Note: You need to use java19 and add `:jvm-opts ["--enable-preview"]` to the